cam-inc/viron/packages/website/docs/04-Advanced-Guides/endpoint.md

 - The server should use HTTPS protocol for secure communication over a computer network.
 - The server should be accessible publically.
 However, if it being accessible is not your option, visit [here](./self-hosting) to learn how to make it private.
 - If the endpoint is private, it should provide Viron with ways to authenticate.
 [Here](./authentication) is the documentation for how to do so.

+## How to Customize Appearance on the Dashboard

+TODO